stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 Havelock was helping Bill up, so it was only Julia looking at the dark abyss as it began to close.
 Only Julia who saw, horribly, unspeakably, the immense red eye in the depths staring straight at them.
 She couldn't breathe or move, and for one terrible moment she thought that they had failed, that the Makara was going to force itself bodily into the vault – not a puppet or an extrusion but the actual leviathan creature itself, furious beyond comprehension—

-thirsting for vengeance against the little mortals that had denied it its sport...
+thirsting for vengeance against the little mortals that had denied it its sport…

 ###